MOHAPY24/Custogotchi/README.md

 ### How to use custogotchi? 🖥️

-Custogotchi runs on python3 and JSON, download the files and if you havent already download python at [Python download](https://www.python.org/downloads/).
+Custogotchi runs on python3, download the files and if you havent already download python at [Python download](https://www.python.org/downloads/).
 If your a dev and want to mod it just open the downloaded folder on your IDE of choice

 ### Support 💻